Randy Ribay

 Randy Ribay is an American writer of middle grade and young adult fiction.
-Ribay has won the 2019 Freeman Book Award from the National Consortium for Teaching About Asia and was a finalist for the 2019 National Book Awards for Young People's Literature category for his book Patron Saints of Nothing.
+Among other awards, Ribay has won the 2019 Freeman Award from the National Consortium for Teaching About Asia and was a finalist for the 2019 National Book Awards for Young People's Literature category for his book Patron Saints of Nothing.

 Personal life

-Born in the Philippines and raised in the Midwest, Ribay was originally an aerospace engineering major [Harvard News 2020] who changed his major to English literature and earned his BA in English literature from the University of Colorado at Boulder.
+Born in the Philippines and raised in the Midwest, Ribay initially studied aerospace engineering, but later changed his major to English literature and earned a Bachelor of Arts in English literature from the University of Colorado Boulder.
 His master's degree was in language and literacy from Harvard Graduate School of Education.

-Ribay teaches high school English in San Francisco, CA.
+Ribay teaches high school English in San Francisco, California.

 He began his writing career by writing poetry but broke into the prose writing scene by participating in Pitch Slam at a Writer's Digest annual conference.